SoftUni-Internal/interactive-content/EN/03-Built-In-Functions-And-Data-Aggregation/05-Date-Functions.md

 [slide hideTitle]

-# Problem with Solution: Days Lived
+# Problem with Solution: Days Lived - TODO: Add Tests
-[code-task title="Days Lived" taskId="java-db-and-mysql-built-in-functions-and-data-aggregation-days-lived" executionType="tests-execution" executionStrategy="java-code" requiresInput]
-[code-editor language=java]

-[/code-editor]
-[task-description]
-# Description

 Create an SQL query to calculate the days that the authors have lived.